Tax when working remotely if you live in Sweden and work in Denmark

 Read more on the Danish Tax Agency's website

-What happens to the preliminary tax?
+What about the preliminary tax?

-However, if you are a public employee or have a private employer but work in Denmark for less than 50% of each three-month period, your Danish employer must register as an employer in Sweden and deduct tax from your salary for working days in Sweden.
-The employer must deduct Swedish preliminary tax at either 30% of the salary, or as decided by the Swedish Tax Agency.
-To ensure that the preliminary tax is as close to the final tax as possible, you can submit an adjustment application, where you include the salary for the working days in Sweden.
-You will then receive a decision on the percentage your employer should deduct from your tax.
+If you work in Denmark for less than 50 per cent of each 12-month period, or otherwise do not meet the requirements of the Øresund agreement, your Danish employer must register as an employer in Sweden and deduct preliminary tax from your salary for working days in Sweden.
+The employer must deduct Swedish preliminary tax at either 30 per cent of the salary, or as decided by the Swedish Tax Agency.

 Read more on the Swedish Tax Agency website

-What happens with social security?
+What happens to social security?

 Read our article on social security when working in both Sweden and Denmark